Keppel Q1 net profit dips on lower real estate contribution; Iran war yet to impact group

 [SINGAPORE] Keppel reported a slightly lower year-on-year net profit for the first quarter ended March, as lower real estate contributions offset higher earnings from its infrastructure and connectivity segments.
 This excluded the company’s “non-core portfolio for divestment and discontinued operations”.

-Including the non-core portfolio’s performance, overall net profit was also lower, due to fair value losses and lower monetisation gains from its non-core assets, said the company on Thursday (Apr 23).
+Including the non-core portfolio’s performance, overall net profit was also lower due to fair value losses and lower monetisation gains from its non-core assets, said the company on Thursday (Apr 23).

-Asset monetisation in the year to date totalled S$385 million, including the sale of i12 Katong mall announced on Wednesday.
-Keppel said it is engaging with potential buyers for its assets, targeting S$2 billion to S$3 billion in non-core asset sales for the full year.
+Keppel said that it is engaging with potential buyers for its assets, targeting S$2 billion to S$3 billion in non-core asset sales for the full year.

 Previously, Keppel also sold its entire 5 per cent stake in Seatrium, realising a total value of S$430 million in cash based on a weighted average price of S$2.52 per share.